Your new design will be uploaded in:

 Finished books need to be returned to school, where they will be reviewed and changed.

-Spellings: Pupils will be introduced to a weekly spelling pattern on a MondayThey will complete a range of activities throughout the week, in school, relating to this spelling pattern.
+Spellings: Pupils will be introduced to a weekly spelling pattern on a FridayThey will complete a range of activities throughout the week, in school, relating to this spelling pattern.

-Homework: This will be issued on a Friday and returned the following Friday.
+Homework: This will be issued on a Friday and returned the following Wednesday.
 Please encourage your child to check the basics carefully (neat handwriting, capital letters, full stops) and to take pride in their presentation.
+It's also great if you can chat through their Maths homework too.

 CLASS HIGHLIGHTS